axelitama/Progetto-Reti-Logiche-2020-2021/README.md

 For more information consider the report file [relazione.pdf](relazione.pdf) in Italian.

-Schemes and diagrams of the data path and the FSM Control unit can be found in [deliverables](deliverables).
+Schemes and diagrams of the Data Path and the FSM Control Unit can be found in [deliverables](deliverables).